stfc/PSyclone/tutorial/practicals/LFRic/single_node/3_sequential/README.md

 `[NUM]` (as that is the latest transformed file).
 You should see that the `matmul` has been replaced within this file.

-If you noticed that the new loop indices `i` and `j` are not declared, well done.
+If you noticed that the new loop indices `i` and `j` are not explicitly declared, well done.
 This is a bug in the transformation.

 ## Mixing kernel transformations ##